MUBENDIRAN/devops-intern-final/README.md

 🐳 Docker

 A Dockerfile was created to containerize hello.py.
-The image was built locally and pushed to GitHub Container Registry.
+The image was built locally and pushed to GitHub.

 Proof:![alt text](image-1.png)